Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/introduction.rst

 ================

-When bones are selected (hence in *Edit Mode* and *Pose Mode*), their properties are shown in the *Bone* button context of the *Properties* window.
+When bones are selected (hence in *Edit Mode* and *Pose Mode*), their properties are shown in the *Bone* button context of the Properties editor.

 This shows different panels used to control features of each selected bone;
 the panels change depending on which mode you're working in.